arafat-ar13/youlearn-project/README.md

 ## Building

 I am including all the files you will need.
-The backend and the front-end as well, along with my .env file.
+The backend and the front-end as well, along with my .env file (which needs to be placed inside of `backend`).
 I have hosted the source code on GitHub and so will include a link to that for you to download easily.
 While you can use the requirements.txt and Pipenv files to re-create the environment, I think Docker will be used.
 A dockerfile is also included and I will include.
 You can easily build using the Dockerfile.
 I will also include the Docker Image file just for your convenience.

 To build from dockerfile (from inside the `backend` folder):